litescript/ls-torrent-tui/README.md

 ## Safety & Intended Use

-This project is designed for managing legally obtained content:

-- **No built-in indexers** — The application does not ship with any torrent search providers
+This project ships **no real indexers/scrapers** and does **not** endorse copyright infringement.
+All provider configs must use **placeholder domains**.
-- **User-configured sources** — Users must supply and configure their own search providers
+Users must ensure legal compliance and supply their own sources.
-- **Legal use only** — This tool is intended for managing legitimate torrent downloads
-- **No endorsement** — The authors do not endorse or encourage copyright infringement

 ## How It Works